The texts on this site have been auto-translated which may result in some linguistic errors.

 Khor Virap church with Mount Ararat towering in the background.
 The mountain is considered a holy place for Armenia, but it is on the Turkish side of the border.
 The relationship between the countries has long been strained, but in recent times they have made some attempts to normalize the relationship.
 Photo: Diego Delso.
 Source: Wikimedia Commons.

-FUF-correspondents, Report
+FUF-correspondents, Reportage

 Attempts at rapprochement between Armenia and Turkey

-Attempten to improving the strained relationship between Turkey and Armenia has under the last few months have had new air under their wings.
+Attempten to improving the strained relationship between Turkey and Armenia has of the last few months have had new air under their wings.
 The border between the countries, that has been closed since the 90s, was opened in February for Armenia to deliver aid to the earthquake affected areas of Turkey.
 But the deep wounds left by the 1915 Armenian Genocide and Turkey's close relationship with Azerbaijan remain one obstacles to reconciliation.

 It's the first real spring day of the year when I go Khor Virap, one of Armenia's many medieval monasteries.
 The church is one of the most important sites of Armenia's religious history and the site is a popular tourist destination – as can be seen from the many souvenir vendors along the way up to the church.